 Flood Zone Data Source(s) FEM FRAMS, NIFM, PFRA Criteria 1 The National Planning Framework (NPF), supported by the National Development Plan (NDP), is the Government's high-level strategic plan for shaping the future growth and development of the Country, centred around ten National Strategic Outcomes (NSOS), which are underpinned by National Policy Objectives (NPOs).
 The Eastern and Midland Regional Spatial and Economic Strategy 2019-2031 (EMRSES) is a strategic plan to support implementation of the NPF and NDP, with the approach guided by sixteen Regional Policy Objectives (RPOs).
 Fingal is located within the Dublin Region and partly within the Dublin Metropolitan Area, with the remainder of the County, located within the Core Region.
 The development within the DMA forms a central part of the policy within the RSES guided by the Dublin Metropolitan Area Strategic Plan (MASP), with Swords listed as a Key Town and areas classified as Dublin City and Suburbs, this includes Blanchardstown, Baldoyle, Sutton, Howth, Belcamp, Balgriffin, Santry, Charlestown, and Meakestown.
-Development within the Core Area will continue to become more self-sustaining and to attract high quality knowledge-based employment at strategic accessible locations.
+Development within the Core Area will continue to become more self- sustaining and to attract high quality knowledge-based employment at strategic accessible locations.
 Development within Fingal is consistent with RSES and MASP.
 Oldtown is a rural village within the Core area of the County, within the Settlement Hierarchy of the EMRA Regional Spatial and Economic Strategy.

-Criteria 2 Oldtown is located approximately 10km north of Swords and 6km east of Asbourne, in Co.
+Criteria 2 Oldtown is located approximately 10km north of Swords and 6km east of Ashbourne, in Co.
 Meath and is part of the network of rural villages functioning as small local service centres for the surrounding rural hinterland.
 Wyanstown is a rural cluster within the Core area of the County, located to the north of Oldtown, which provides an alternative to one-off housing in the countryside through the consolidation of rural residential development within existing small clusters.
 Oldtown is Essential to provide viable housing alternatives to housing in the open countryside with the level of growth within rural villages managed through the Core Strategy and the Local Area Plan process, providing opportunities for the establishment of sustainable rural communities.
 It is also vital as a local driver to provide a range of functions for their resident population and their surrounding catchments including housing, employment, services and retail and leisure opportunities.
-The zoning or designation of the lands for the particular use or development type is required to achieve the proper planning and sustainable development of the urban settlement and, in particular: • Comprises significant previously developed and / or under-utilised lands. • Will be essential in achieving compact and sustainable urban growth.
+The zoning or designation of the lands for the particular use or development type is required to achieve the proper planning and sustainable development of the urban settlement and, in particular: Is essential to facilitate the regeneration and/or expansion of the centre of the urban settlement.
+Will be essential in achieving compact and sustainable urban growth.
+There are no suitable alternative lands for the particular use in areas at lower risk of flooding within or adjoining the core of the urban settlement.
 Criteria 3 This SFRA has demonstrated that parts of the zoned lands are at risk of flooding and within Flood Zone A and Flood Zone B. The source of some of the flood zone data (FEM FRAMS) is considered suitable for this Stage 2 Initial Flood Risk Assessment while some (NIFM, PFRA) is not considered suitable.
 Site-specific FRAs should be prepared in accordance with the development management guidance set out in Section 6 of this SFRA.
 Development proposals in Flood Zone A or B shall be subject to a Stage 3 Site Specific Flood Risk Assessment and a Development Management Justification Test where applicable.